-e) Within 30 days of the effective date of this Order, Respondent shall ensure that Facility personnel have successfully completed a program of hazardous waste training.
-The classroom instruction or the on-the-job training shall be structured so as to teach personnel to perform their duties in a way that ensures that the Facility will be in compliance with the requirements of hazardous waste regulations and the Permit.
+b) Within 30 days of the effective date of this Order, Respondent shall provide the Department with documentation that all Facility personnel have successfully completed a program of hazardous waste refresher training.
+The documentation shall include attendance records, as well as the curricula provided to personnel to ensure they perform their duties in a way that ensures that the Facility will be in compliance with the requirements of hazardous waste regulations, the conditions in this Order, and the Permit, as applicable.

-f) Immediately upon the effective date of this Order, Respondent shall provide appropriate secondary containment for all containers, including bulk containers, storing hazardous waste at the Facility.
+c) Immediately upon the effective date of this Order, Respondent shall ensure that at all times, secondary containment in use at the Facility meets applicable requirements for all containers, including bulk containers, storing hazardous waste at the Facility.
 This includes all inbound and outbound hazardous waste containers, at all times, while the waste is physically located anywhere on the Property.